 Making your own pureed peppers is also easy.
 First, you’d have to roast red peppers, then peel them.
 Pop them into a food processor, and you’ll have a nice passata substitute for your recipes.

-Another non-tomato passata substitute is broth.
+Another non-tomato passata substitute is the broth.
 As mentioned, passata offers an umami flavor to recipes.
 Broth does the same.
 After all, umami is described as a meaty taste.
 What can provide a meaty flavor better than the meat itself?

 There will be a noticeable difference, though, when using this swap.
 First, the broth is thinner than passata, so it can make your dish runny.
 Also, it does not have the same red color, which will affect the appearance of your final dish.